Service Enterprise Initiative

 SEI helps organizations achieve a greater "return on investment" (ROI) for volunteer engagement and ultimately their mission statements.

-Interested in joining the 2024 cohort?
-Watch the info session video and reach out to Lisl Hacker, MSA’s Director of Training and Technical Assistance, at lhacker@mass-service.org, by January 31st, 2024.
+Interested in joining the 2025 cohort?
+Watch the info session video and reach out to Ian Whalen-Stone, MSA’s Program Officer for Volunteer Initiatives, at iwhalen@mass-service.org by January 31st, 2025.

 Service Enterprise FAQ